c3lang/c3-web/docs/language-rules/conversion.md

 1. Resolve the operands.
 2. If either side is a `void*`, it is cast to the other type.
 3. If the types of the sides are different, this is an error.
-4. The result of the expression is isz.
+4. The result of the expression is sz.
 5. If this result exceeds the target width, this is an error.

 #### 6. Bit operations `^` `&` `|`